 NHS eligibility

-If you're not eligible for NHS-funded sight tests or optical vouchers, you'll have to cover the costs yourself.
+If you're not eligible for NHS-funded sight tests or optical vouchers, you'll have to cover all the costs yourself.
+We try to keep private costs as affordable as possible - a basic eye exam currently costs 37.50.

 Free NHS eye tests